 You can also do the transport business any day you are not teaching.
 Days like public holidays and festive periods are very good for making money with your car.
 Asides from doing the regular transport business with your car you can also do logistics business with your car by transporting goods from one place to another for people and businesses.

 Like I said earlier this point is for teachers that own a car but if you do not have and you can afford one you can buy one to also do these 2 businesses.
 I can serve as a good source of income for you and a way for you to easily maintain your car.
 Read our post on how to start a profitable transport business in Nigeria for more details.

 10. Poultry Business

 It’s not easy to live and survive as a teacher in Nigeria (talking from personal experience) but this is not an excuse to give up.
-The first step to making more money as a teacher and creating wealth is actually believing that this will not limit you and see opportunities outside the four walls of the school and make use of these opportunities.
+The first step to making more money as a teacher and creating wealth is actually believing that this will not limit you and seeing opportunities outside the four walls of the school and making use of these opportunities.